tzok/cli2rest-bio/README.md

 - `input_files` (list of strings, optional): A list of relative paths expected by the tool for the input files.
 The first path in this list corresponds to the primary input file provided on the command line.
 Subsequent files are inferred based on the primary file's name and location (see `cli2rest-bio.py` for details).
 Prefer this over `input_file`.
 - `output_files`: List of relative paths for output files to retrieve from the container (optional).

+**Note:** Default configuration files for the included tools are packaged within the `src/cli2rest_bio/configs` directory.
+When you run `cli2rest-bio <config_path> ...`, the tool first looks for `<config_path>` relative to your current directory.
+If not found, it attempts to load the configuration from the package's internal `configs` directory (e.g., `cli2rest-bio fr3d/config.yaml` will load the packaged `fr3d/config.yaml` if it's not present locally).

 Example configuration (reduce/config.yaml):
 ```yaml
 name: "reduce"